marcozecchini/marcozecchini.github.io/content/Teaching/PCS II - Bioinformatics/PCS II - Homepage.md

 * [@jonasBionformatics](https://eclass.uoa.gr/modules/document/file.php/NURS565/BioinformaticsAlgsBook.pdf): NEIL C. JONES AND PAVEL A. PEVZNER: ***An Introduction to Bioinformatics Algorithms***, A Bradford Book, The MIT Press, Cambridge, Massachusetts, London, England, 2004.

+## Contact and discussion

+All announcements and discussions will be carried out through [Google Classroom qazymsj](https://classroom.google.com/c/NzE4Mzc2NTI0NzE2?cjc=qazymsj).
+In Google Classroom, you are going to find a link to a Telegram that we share to discuss and talk.

 ## Tentative detailed program

 | Theoretical lecture                            | Date | Material                                                                                                                                                                                                                                                                     | Practical Lecture                            | Date | Material |